 - ".NET Core is a cross-platform implementation of .NET."

-- "PCL profiles represent Microsoft platforms, while the .NET Standard is agnostic to platform."
+- "PCL profiles represent Microsoft platforms, while .NET Standard is agnostic to platform."

-The .NET documentation frequently uses ".NET platform" to mean either an implementation of .NET or the .NET stack including all implementations.
-Both of these usages tend to get confused with the primary (OS/hardware) meaning, so we plan to eliminate these usages from the documentation.
+Legacy .NET documentation sometimes uses ".NET platform" to mean either an implementation of .NET or the .NET stack including all implementations.
+Both of these usages tend to get confused with the primary (OS/hardware) meaning, so we try to avoid these usages.

 - Common Language Runtime (CLR)